The Ultimate GCSE Maths Survival Guide for the New School Year

 By Zayna Dar, Founder, Shuhari Tuition

-For students (and their parents) beginning their GCSE year, back to school is a particularly exciting time.
-It’s the start of one of the most important academic journeys so far.
-Whether your child is heading into year 10 to begin their GCSEs or year 11 to complete it, the way you approach this year will make a huge difference when exam season arrives.
+For students beginning or continuing with their GCSEs, back to school is a particularly exciting time.
+It’s the start of one of the most important academic journeys your teen will go on.
+Whether they’re heading into year 10 or 11, the way you approach this year will make a huge difference when exam season arrives.

-GCSE maths, in particular, can feel daunting with its mix of number work, algebra, geometry, and problem-solving questions.
-But success isn’t about being “naturally good” at maths, it’s about starting with the right habits and revision techniques, understanding the road ahead, and building skills step by step.
-With consistent practice, the right support, and a clear plan, your child can cope with the challenges and feel confident walking into the exam hall next summer.
+GCSE maths, in particular, can feel daunting with its mix of number work, ratio and proportion, algebra, geometry and measures, probability, and statistics.
+But success isn’t about being ‘naturally good’ at maths, it’s about starting with the right study habits and developing your skills step by step.
+With consistent practice, the right support, and a clear action plan, your teen can face the upcoming challenge with readiness and feel confident walking into the exam hall in the summer.

-This GCSE survival guide will take you through what to expect, how to prepare, and how to avoid common pitfalls so that your child can achieve results they’re proud of.
+This GCSE survival guide will take you through what to expect, how to prepare, and how to avoid common pitfalls so that your teen can achieve results they’re proud of.

 Foundation vs higher tier

 GCSE maths is offered at two levels: the foundation tier (grades 1–5) and higher tier (grades 4–9).
-Your teacher will recommend a tier based on your child’s current performance, but in most schools, the decision isn’t final until later in the year.
-Foundation papers cover more basic topics in maths but don’t allow access to the very top grades.
-Higher papers cover the full range of topics, including the trickier ones, and you can expect more complex problem-solving requirements.
+Your teacher will recommend a tier based on your teen’s class performance, but in most schools, the decision isn’t final until late year 10 or early year 11.
+Foundation papers cover more basic topics in maths, but don’t allow access to the very top grades.
+On the other hand, higher papers cover the full range of topics, including the trickier ones, and allow access to the highest grades.

 Exam boards and papers

-The main exam boards in England are AQA, Edexcel, and OCR.
-Each has slightly different wording and question styles, but all follow the same national curriculum.
+The main exam boards in England are AQA, Edexcel (Pearson), and OCR.
+Each has slightly different wording and types of questions, but all follow the same national curriculum.
 Every student will sit three exam papers:

-Each paper is worth a third of your overall grade and lasts 1 hour 30 minutes.
+Each paper is worth a third of your teen’s overall grade and lasts 1 hour 30 minutes.
 You’ll need to show clear working out for every question.
-Marks are usually awarded for the method, even if the final answer isn’t correct.
+Partial credit is usually awarded for the method, even if the final answer is incorrect.

 Assessment objectives